AleksandarHaber/Control-Node-Selection-and-Control-Action-Design-for-Nonlinear-Networks-and-Systems/readme.md

 where $\mathbf{x}$ is the network state, $B$ is the control input matrix, and $\mathbf{u}$ is the control input sequence.
 The method determines the structure of the matrix $B$ and the control sequence $\mathbf{u}$ that drives the network from an initial to the desired state.

-To use these codes, you need to install (and add to the MATLAB path) the following toolboxes (codes):
+To use these codes, besides MATLAB, you need to install (and add to the MATLAB path) the following toolboxes (codes):

 1.)
 NOMAD solver.
 The easiest way to install and to use the NOMAD solver is through the [OPTI toolbox](https://www.inverseproblem.co.nz/OPTI/index.php/DL/DownloadOPTI).